-Temperature dependence of resistivity at various pressures is summarized in Figure 4.
-Fig. 4 (a) shows $\rho (T)$ upon increasing pressure to 2.5 Gpa.
+A strategy to enhance the overlap of orbital is high pressure effect.
+Several cases in the BiS$_2$ systems\cite{Maple,Awana,EuF3244} have been achieved to enhance superconductivity under pressure.
+We thus perform the pressure measurements on the optimal doping ($x =$ 0.5) smaple.
+Temperature dependence of resistivity at various pressures is summarized in figure 6.
+Fig. 6a shows $\rho (T)$ upon increasing pressure to 2.5 Gpa.
 The semiconducting behavior is clearly observed at lower pressures, gradually suppressed with increasing pressure and finally turns to metallic at 2.5 Gpa.
 Accompanied with a decrease of resistivity in the normal state, the $T_c$ is enhanced under pressure.
-To clearly display the superconducting transition, an expanded view of resistivity around $T_c$ is shows fig.4 (b).
-For $P \leq$ 0.8 GPa, $T_c^{onset}$, which is determined as illustrated in fig.4 (b), has a slow increase with increasing pressure.
+An expanded view of resistivity around $T_c$ is shown in figure 6b.
+For $P \leq$ 0.8 GPa, $T_c^{onset}$, as illustrated in figure 6 (b), has a slow increase with increasing pressures.
 As pressure is in the range 0.8 to 1.3 GPa, the superconducting transition broadens significantly, and two successive superconducting transitions for 1.15 GPa are detected at 5.5 K and 8.5 K, respectively.
 Further increasing pressure to 1.5 GPa, the transition becomes sharp again and $T_c^{onset}$ is significantly enhanced to about 9 K. For higher pressure above 1.5 GPa, $T_c^{onset}$ goes up slowly with pressure, and reaches 9.7 K at 2.5 GPa.
-The similar pressure effect was reported in the iso-structure EuFBiS$_2$, \emph{Ln}O$_{1-x}$F$_{x}$BiS$_2$ and LaO$_{1-x}$F$_{x}$BiSe$_2$ superconductors\cite{YuanHQ,Maple,WHHSe}, but the difference is remarkable.
-First, both EuFBiS$_2$ and LaO$_{1-x}$F$_{x}$BiSe$_2$ display a metallic behavior at ambient pressure.
-The metallicity of two systems can be enhanced under pressure.
-Second, LaO$_{1-x}$F$_{x}$BiS$_2$ shows a weak semiconducting behavior at zero pressure, but still remains the semiconducting-like feature under pressure up to 3 Gpa\cite{Maple}.
+The similar pressure effect was reported in the iso-structure EuFBiS$_2$ and LaO$_{1-x}$F$_{x}$BiSe$_2$ superconductors\cite{YuanHQ,WHHSe}, whose metallic conductivity can be enhanced under pressure.